 The fact that you can only measure a temperature with a certain degree of precision is okay because every measuring instrument is never exact.
 There is always a certain degree of uncertainty.
 As long as we can define what that uncertainty is, we can consider the results given by that instrument to be scientifically reliable within that degree of uncertainty.
 The temperature measurements of the temperature probes associated with the Alcotest instrument are compared to those made by the Control Company thermometer.
-The Control Company’s thermometer temperature measurements have been compared to measurements made by equipment in another laboratory.
-This equipment can measure temperature with an even greater degree of precision, 34 degrees plus or minus 0.001 degrees, and that laboratory equipment ultimately is compared to a degree of temperature maintained by the National Institute of Standards and Technology.
+The Control Company’s thermometer’s temperature measurements have been compared to measurements made by equipment in another laboratory.
+This equipment can measure temperature with an even greater degree of precision, to a degree Celsius plus or minus 0.001 degrees, and that laboratory equipment ultimately is compared to a degree of temperature maintained by NIST.

-This chain of comparisons with the national standards and the temperature probe associated with the Alcotest instrument assures that the degree of temperature measured by the temperature probe is equivalent to any other degree of temperature measured in forensic science and commerce, provided those other measurements are also traceable to the national standards.
+This chain of comparisons from the temperature probe associated with the Alcotest instrument to the national standard assures that the degree of temperature measured by the temperature probe is equivalent to any other degree of temperature measured in forensic science and commerce, provided those other measurements are also traceable to the national standards.

-The consequence to a DWI defendant is that it raises the ability of that defendant to challenge the admissibility of his or her breath test result and compromises the ability of the state to prove that person’s guilt.
-Only an Alcotest Malfunction Defense Lawyer can understand the malfunction in the calibration of the Alcotest device.
-Therefore, getting in touch with an Alcotest Refusal Attorney in Asbury Park NJ is very important.
-Alcotest Refusal Attorneys will be familiar with the local laws in Asbury Park NJ and they will also be aware of how the court system works in the region.
+The failure to use a NIST-traceable temperature probe has consequence to a DWI defendant affected by that failure.
+That defendant may challenge the admissibility of his or her breath test result, and the State’s ability to prove guilt is compromised.
+Only an experienced DWI defense attorney can understand this and other Alcotest malfunctions.
+Therefore, getting in touch with an attorney experienced with the Alcotest in New Jersey is very important.
+Such an attorney will be familiar with local laws and how the court system works in the region.

-Learn your options - call me for your free, 20 min phone consultation (732) 899-1899
+Learn your options - call me for your free, 20 min phone consultation (732) 218-9090